Travel to the Netherlands during Covid-19: What you need to know before you go - KESQ

 What’s the Covid situation?

 Covid cases spiked in mid-July in the Netherlands, albeit from a low base, driven in part by the emergence of the highly contagious Delta variant.
 Cases have been trending downwards.
-As of August 19 there have been just under two million cases in the country, with 18,535 in the past week.
+As of August 27 there have been just under two million cases in the country, with 18,482 in the past week.
+There have been 18,321 deaths from Covid.
+So far, just over 61% of the population is fully vaccinated.

 What can visitors expect?